moisesejimenezg/traffic_sign_classifier/writeup.md

 Some different learning rates like 0.001, 0.0001, 0.0005 and 0.01; while 0.01 never converged and 0.0001 took longer,
 0.001 and 0.0005 showed similar convergence time.
 Then using 100 epochs the convergence behavior for 0.001 was analyzed.
-Wherease the 0.95 mark was reached before the 10th epoch, there was consistently no improvement past the 17th epoch.
+Whereas the 0.95 mark was reached before the 10th epoch, there was consistently no improvement past the 17th epoch.
 As such 20 epochs were the chosen value.
 As for the weights in the convolution and fully connected layers, a mean of 0 and standard deviation of 0.1 was used while the bias was initialized to 0.